 Even if the manufacturer was not negligent, it could still be liable for a victim’s damages based on the legal theory of strict liability.
 Strict liability does not focus on the action or omission of the automaker.
 Instead, it looks at the car part itself.
-Strict liability laws state that a manufacturer will be liable if a car part contains a defect, even if the manufacture was not responsible for making the item defective.
+Strict liability laws state that a manufacturer will be liable if a car part contains a defect, even if the manufacturer was not responsible for making the item defective.

 Strict liability laws may come into play if the plaintiff can prove the auto part contained one of three main types of defects and that the auto part was the cause of the accident.
 The three types of defects are in the design, manufacture, and marketing of the part.
 Proof of an auto part defect and its connection to the car accident could save a plaintiff from having to establish the manufacturing company’s negligence.

 Your claim could also center on the breach of warranty doctrine.
 Breach of warranty cases state that an automaker failed to fulfill the terms of a warranty, claim or guarantee regarding the part.
 If the manufacturer made a promise about the quality of a car part, for example, but sold a lower-quality part than advertised, it could be liable for a related accident based on breach of warranty.
-Our Phoenix auto defect attorneys at Gallagher & Kennedy can help you base a case against a car manufacturer on the correct grounds after a defective part car accident in Phoenix.
+Our Phoenix auto defect attorneys at Gallagher & Kennedy can help you base a car accident case against a manufacturer on the correct grounds.

 Contact our Phoenix Auto Defect Lawyers Today